The Hardest A Levels: Can a Tutor Help?

 Mastering exam technique and time management

-Even students who understand the content can struggle with A-level exams due to poor technique or time management.
-The hardest A-levels often have particularly demanding exam formats that require specific strategies to succeed.
+Even students who understand the content can struggle with A-level exams due to poor exam technique or time management skills.
+The hardest A levels often have particularly demanding exam formats that require specific strategies to succeed.
 Our A-level tutors work extensively on study techniques because we know that understanding the content is only half the battle.

-Our tutors teach students how to read questions carefully, plan their responses effectively, and manage their time across different question types.
+They teach students how to read questions carefully, understand command words, and manage their time across different question types.
 For subjects like English literature, this might involve learning how to structure comparative essays under time pressure.
-For the sciences, it could mean mastering the art of showing working out clearly for maximum marks.
+For maths, it could mean mastering the art of showing your working out clearly for maximum marks.

 Building confidence and reducing anxiety